 In addition, they produce a red blend – their first vintage was named Ryan after a grandchild.

 Pat and Mark live in Colorado but are in Napa about once a month.
 Despite not living in the valley they have met numerous vintners and a number of them have been very supportive since they founded Treasure Wines.
 One individual, Mike Lamborn (of Lamborn Vineyards) helped introduce them to Vintner’s Collective, the premium tasting room located in downtown Napa.
 In the Spring of 2016 they moved their wines into Vintner’s Collective.
-This tasting room features wines from select boutique wineries.
+Vintner’s Collective is highly selective on who they accept within their portfolio; their tasting room features wines from select boutique wineries.